marcialbaptista/RegimeDetection/README.md

 bmus_indexes, match_percentages = detect_regimes(dataset_id=2, dimension=20)
 ```

-The `dataset_id` parameter indicates the dataset (2 or 4) of the C-MAPSS repository that you may want to use.
+The `dataset_id` parameter indicates the dataset (2 or 4) of the C-MAPSS repository that you want to use.
 The parameter `dimension` allows defining the size of the network grid.

-The function `detect_regimes` return a list of modes for each data point and the list of matching rate for each observed engine unit.
+The function `detect_regimes` returns a list of regimes for each data point as well as a list of matching rates for each observed engine unit.

 ## Libraries Used